How Often Do You Need to Water A Snake Plant?

 Light

-Snake plants don't use sunlight to photosynthesize; rather, they indirectly absorb energy from the sun via a phytochrome process.
-They do this by opening and closing stomata and pores on the leaf's surface.
-When the stomata open, they allow carbon dioxide into the leaf cells, where it combines with water molecules to form carbohydrates.
+Snake plants don’t use sunlight to photosynthesize; rather, they indirectly absorb energy from the sun via a phytochrome process.
+They do this by opening and closing stomata and pores on the leaf’s surface.
+When the stomata open, they allow carbon dioxide into the leaf cells, which combine with water molecules to form carbohydrates.

 When the stomata close, the plant releases oxygen and takes up carbon dioxide.
 Photosynthesis occurs when the stomata reopen.